ExplicITConsulting/ExplicITConsulting.github.io/payment.md

 Please note that the invoice amount will be increased by a processing fee of 5% due to the additional costs associated with these payment methods.

+Due to technical limitations of our payment service provider, a maximum of EUR 10,000 can currently be transferred per transaction.
+Invoices exceeding this amount must therefore be paid with several transfers.
+This does not incur any additional costs.
+We are working together with our payment service provider to remove this limit and ask for your understanding until then.

 <a href="mailto:welcome@explicitconsulting.at"><button class="button is-link is-normal is-hover">Contact us for other methods of payment</button></a>